Introduction

 This series will start at the very beginning and assume no prior knowledge of Redwood.
 We’ll install the Redwood CLI and learn how to use Redwood’s custom generators to create pages.

-Part 2 - Routes
+Part 2 - Routes, Layouts

 Explore Redwood’s router and create links for our pages